BayAreaMetro/tm2py-utils/tm2py_utils/inputs/maz_taz/Readme.md

 * *mazcount* - for TAZs only, this is the count of MAZs in the TAZ

 ## Revision History

+### Version 2.4
+* Updated [maz_taz_checker.py](maz_taz_checker.py) to run with GeoPandas, move iteration within the python script, and passed the crosswalk file and version number as arguments
+* Using 2020 vintage of Census 2020 blocks
+* Manual fixes incorporated into [blocks_mazs_tazs_2.3.csv](blocks_mazs_tazs_2.3.csv).
+Fixes were to addressed blocks with very small percent land that was previously coded as zero land area

 ### Version 2.2